revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 > SQL is used to interact with the data that are present in tabular form.
 > The applications of SQL are:
-> - It is used as a backend of a front-end system to store its data in database.
+> - It is used as a backend of a front-end system to store its data in the database.
-> - It permits user or group of users to access the database.
+> - It permits a user or group of users to access the database.
-> - It is used in web sites where a need of storing the data is required.
+> - It is used on web sites where a need for storing the data is required.
-> - It is used in maintaing old data or historical data.
+> - It is used in maintaining old data or historical data.

 </details>

 ---

 50. In SQL, what is a cross-join?
-Give syntax also.
+Give syntax.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)